-Most businesses are completely unaware of the issues which can affect them arising from the high incidence of colour blind people (especially men, 8%) in the population.
+Many businesses are unaware of the issues which affect them because they don’t cater to the needs of their colour blind customers and employees.

-As the article in Estates Gazette highlights, Ordnance Survey has recently introduced colour-blind ‘friendy’ online mapping to ensure not only that their products are more accessible to the colour blind but also to ensure that they minimise their exposure to litigation on grounds of discrimination.
+Some industries are already making changes – see the Property Industry case study and read about how Ordnance Survey introduced colour-blind ‘friendy’ online mapping to ensure not only that their products are more accessible to the colour blind but also to ensure that they minimise their exposure to litigation on grounds of discrimination.

 Documents and Presentations

-The document extract below shows that lack of awareness of the needs of the colour blind can mean that important information produced within company websites, documentation, or presentations can be lost to people with even a mild form of colour blindness e.g. how can they work out which is the red and which is the orange segment of the pie chart?
+The document extract in these images shows that lack of awareness colour blindness can mean that important information produced within company websites, documentation, or presentations can be lost to people with even a mild form of colour blindness e.g. how can they work out which is the red and which is the orange segment of the pie chart?

-In a recent interview with Colour Blind Awareness, the Property Director of Debenhams plc, who is mildly red/green colour blind, revealed that he is often unsure of information presented to him in some colour formats.
+In an interview with Colour Blind Awareness, the Property Director of a major retail plc who is mildly red/green colour blind, revealed that he is often unsure of information presented to him in some colour formats.
 Interestingly, when asked if he ever raised his hand during a presentation to ask for confirmation of information he found unclear (due to colour issues), he confirmed that he had never done this and the reason was that he is embarrassed about his colour problems and does not want to draw attention to himself.
 He admitted that he might occasionally decide to overlook some information rather than draw attention to himself.
 He also recognised that there must be situations where he is not even aware that he has missed out on important information.

 Further information and advice